 An SSL certificate is also an excellent way to reassure users that you’re definitely who you say you are when they arrive on your website, especially in light of recent changes to how HTTPS sites are displayed in web browsers.

 If you need to register several domains to secure your brand online, you’ve come to the right place.
 At Fasthosts, we offer a full range of domain registration services, from established, widely popular domain extensions like .co.uk and .com, to highly descriptive new domain extensions like .blog and .club.
+Plus, we offer a free domain transfer service for existing domains, so you can easily switch to Fasthosts for the best prices and Web Hosting services.

 Choose from a huge selection and get your preferred domains at outstanding prices.
 Everything can be managed from our user-friendly control panel, with free email forwarding, advanced DNS control, and 24/7 customer support.

-Our team at Fasthosts can also provide you with WordPress and email services to put your new domain to work.
+Our team at Fasthosts can also provide you with WordPress Hosting and email services to put your new domain to work.